kerufu/Facial_expression_recognition/readme.md

-To run:
-1. docker build . -f Dockerfile
+To run: docker build . -t "fer_train"

 Conditional AE with discriminators on feature and reconstruction, as well as a classifier